Epistemic Reject Option Prediction: Experiments

 \paragraph{Data} We employ a setup similar to the running example, but to increase model complexity, we use a third-degree polynomial instead of a linear regression model.
 For each trial, we define a ground-truth data-generating function by sampling a parameter vector $\#\theta$ from a zero-mean Gaussian prior.
 This vector, $\#\theta$, represents the coefficients of the cubic polynomial.
 The prior covariance is a diagonal matrix with a variance of $1$ for the intercept term and $0.1$ for all other coefficients.
 We then generate a training set $D$ of size $m$ by drawing i.i.d. samples $x \sim \mathcal{N}(0, 1)$ and generating corresponding labels $y$ from the true function with added heteroscedastic noise.
 Specifically, the labels are sampled according to the following distribution: $p(y|x, \#\theta) = \mathcal{N}( y\mid f(x; \#\theta), v(x))$, where $f(x; \#\theta)$ is the true polynomial function and the variance $v(x) = 0.1 + 0.04(x + 8)^2$.

+\paragraph{Important note} This synthetic generation is strictly for validation purposes to verify our theoretical findings.
+In practice, the proposed epistemic reject-option predictor relies only on the learned posterior and does \textbf{not} require knowledge of the ground truth for inference.
+Only the evaluation of the regret requires access to the data-generating process.

-\paragraph{Compared predictors} We compare three reject-option strategies: i) the Bayesian reject-option predictor \equ{equ:TotalRejectBL}, ii) the proposed epistemic reject-option predictor~\equ{equ:OptEpistRejOptPred}, and a plug-in reject-option predictor using $\hat{h}(x) = h(x, \hat{\theta})$ and $\hat{r}(x) = r(x, \hat{\theta})$, where $\hat{\theta}$ is the maximum-likelihood estimate.
-As previously shown, the inference for the Bayesian and the epistemic predictors has an analytical solution.
+\paragraph{Compared predictors} We compare three reject-option strategies: i) the Bayesian reject-option predictor (Thm~\ref{equ:BayesianRejOpt}), ii) the proposed epistemic reject-option predictor (Thm~\ref{thm:EpistemicRejOpt}), and iii) a plug-in optimal aleatoric reject-option predictor using $\hat{h}(x) = h(x, \hat{\theta})$ and $\hat{r}(x) = r(x, \hat{\theta})$, where $\hat{\theta}$ is the maximum-likelihood estimate (Sec~\ref{sec:MLLearning}).
+As previously shown, the inference for all the compared predictors admits a closed-form solution.